In Christ Alone (song): Popularity

 In 2008, the song was included in the release of Christian Worship: Supplement for the Wisconsin Evangelical Lutheran Synod (WELS).
 In 2015, the song was listed among the "Fifty Favorite Hymns" in a WELS survey.

+In 2013, the song was sung at the enthronement of Justin Welby as Archbishop of Canterbury.

+Cover versions

 In 2010, Owl City's Adam Young recorded a version and offered it through his blog.
 About the song, he wrote: "I'm twenty-four years old, yet something about this song makes me bawl like a baby.
 The way the melodies and lyrics swirl together is so poignant and beautiful.
 If I were to count on one hand, the number of songs that have ever deeply moved me, this one would take the cake.
 Last night I probably spent more time actually crying at the piano than I did recording it.
 Such are the secret confessions of a shy boy from Minnesota".

+In 2012, American singer Christina Grimmie uploaded a cover of "In Christ Alone" to her YouTube channel.

-In 2013, the song was sung at the enthronement of Justin Welby as Archbishop of Canterbury.
-Also in this year, a new bridge section was added to the song by Kristian Stanfill and included in the live Passion: Let the Future Begin recording.
+In 2013, the song was covered by American worship band Passion—with a new bridge section added—and led by Kristian Stanfill, and was included in their 2013 live album Passion: Let the Future Begin.

-In 2015, Julien Baker played a portion of the piano melody from In Christ Alone at the end of "Go Home" on her album Sprained Ankle.
-Baker later said about the song: "It holds a lot of memories for me—being young in church, and the lyrics hold a lot of meaning when you analyze them."
+In 2015, a portion of the piano melody featured on American musician Julien Baker's album Sprained Ankle, at the end of one of its tracks "Go Home".
+Baker later remarked: "It holds a lot of memories for me—being young in church, and the lyrics hold a lot of meaning when you analyze them."

+In 2023, the song was covered by American singer Natalie Grant on her 2023 album Seasons, and in 2024 it was featured on Michael W. Smith's EP Worthy Is the Lamb.